Who Files Bankruptcy?

 When I counsel people who are thinking about filing bankruptcy, I often hear that they feel alone, stranded, have never known anyone who has filed, have no one to talk with about it.
-It can certainly be intimidating when you think you’re the only one who has ever found himself or herself in severe enough financial stress to consider seeking a discharge of those debts.
+It can certainly be intimidating when you think you’re the only one who has ever been in severe enough financial stress to consider seeking a discharge of those debts.

 Statistics can often give us a picture of averages, but the actual spread is large.
 Let’s start with some basic figures for the numbers of cases filed, in this case for the year 2016.